Transform Data by Using Tetraflow Pipelines

 When creating the pipeline, make sure that you do the following:

-4. (For Scheduled Trigger pipelines) In the Define Trigger section, configure a schedule for the Tetraflow Pipeline to run on.
-The minimum time interval is a minute.
-The maximum time interval is a year.
+- Enter a specific, recurring time for the Tetraflow Pipeline to run on.
+The minimum time interval is a

-6. Configure the Cluster Size setting to define the size of the cluster that you want the TDP to spin up to run your Tetraflow Pipeline.
+- Configure the CLUSTER SIZE setting to define the size of the cluster that you want the TDP to spin up to run your Tetraflow Pipeline.
 For most use cases, the default Tiny cluster size is most appropriate.

 IMPORTANT

-For more information, see Set Up a Pipeline.
+For more information, see Set Up and Edit Pipelines.

 Monitor Tetraflow Pipeline Processing